MA Sustainable Development

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-There are opportunities to study abroad during Year 3 through the University's Erasmus and international exchange programmes.
+There are opportunities to study abroad during Year 3 through international exchange programmes.

 How will I learn?